flimflam-austin/hugo-cms-test/site/content/quick_reads/20190207-19-02-07-socialism-2019/index.md

       vs. the Democrat’s so-called “socialist” agenda.**

-      **Two Parties Already At Odds:A** A A A More Democrats have a favorable view on socialism than capitalism; Republicans = the opposite.
+      **Two Parties Already At Odds:** More Democrats have a favorable view on socialism than capitalism; Republicans = the opposite.
 (Gallup)
     _key: card-5-943f2759-4abd-47a5-a987-8ffa5323ac31
   - order: 5
     body: >-